 Whether you are buying or selling a piece of property, you will undoubtedly have many questions.
 Prior to a real estate transaction, it is always wise to consult with an experienced attorney.
-Since 1986, the knowledgeable lawyers at Hunter Law Firm have been providing clients in Hampton, Newport News, Portsmouth, Norfolk and vicinity with reliable legal aid and sound advice.
+Since 1986, the knowledgeable lawyers at Hunter Law Firm have been providing clients in Hampton, Newport News, Chesapeake, Norfolk and vicinity with reliable legal aid and sound advice.

 Following are some frequently asked questions and answers about real estate closing in Virginia —